mbahaay/Data-Science-Blog-Post-Project/README.md

 1. Clone this repository to your local computer.

 2. Open the data_analysis_code.ipynb file with jupyter notebook, its self explanatory.

-The blog is written in the following link

 ## Acknowledgements